Kushagra-06/PBLFinal/README.md

 5. LinearSVC
 Our best Model was RandomForest

-Phase 3 - The Final Generating a Python Script to run the code
+Phase 3 - Then Final Generating a Python Script to run the code
 1. First performing Phase 1 EDA on Input Data
 2. The using the best model to predict the sentiment of the review Best Model - RandomForest